What are Financial Calculators?

 The HP 12CP is another leading choice for a financial calculator and one that is widely used by finance and business professionals.
 It offers an intuitive landscape that makes navigating it a cinch.
 Also, it’s one of the few calculators that is accepted in CFA exams.

 Overall, the HP 12CP calculator comes with about 120 built-in functions.
 Other than finance, it can also help individuals perform statistical and mathematical calculations.

 The large EL-334WB Business Calculator is designed for placing on a desktop.
 It comes with a kickstand and is great for use at home or in the workplace.
 The calculator features an elegant white design with a big LCD display for easy visibility.

 When an individual wants to perform basic or advanced finance calculations, a standard calculator will not suffice.
-For such instances, the most suitable device is a financial calculator that comes equipped with advanced settings to facilitate the computation of financial problems.
-Financial calculators can handle complex computations like amortization schedules and cash flow analysis.
+For such instances, the most suitable device is a financial calculator that comes equipped with advanced capabilities to facilitate the computation of financial problems.
+Financial calculators can handle complex computations such as amortization schedules and cash flow analysis.